gijntema/artemis/README.md

 # ARTEMIS model

-##TEST UPDATE 20230119
-Test push to see if ARTEMIS is once again connected right to remote

 ## Introduction
 The Agents in Resource Tracking and Extracting Model for Information Strategies (ARTEMIS) is a general investigation into the role of informed decision making